-LESSON 2 Dental Resins, Miscellaneous Dental Materials, and

-Dental Gold/Alloys.
+LESSON ASSIGNMENT

-TEXT ASSIGNMENT Paragraphs 2-1 through 2-23.

-LESSON OBJECTIVES After completing this lesson, you should be able to:

-2-1.
-Identify the characteristics and uses of acrylic resins and composite resins.
+LESSON 2 al Resins, Miscellaneous Dental Materials, and al Gold/Alloys.
+TEXT ASSIGNMENT Para graphs 2-1 through 2-20.
+LESSON OBJECTIVES After completing this lesson, you should be able to: 2-1.
+Identify the characteristics and uses of composite resins.
 2-2.
 Identify the characteristics of intermediate restorative material (IRM).
 2-3.
 Identify the uses of root canal filling materials, calcium hydroxide, and cavity lining varnish.
 2-4.
 Identify basic information concerning dental porcelain.
 2-5.
 Identify dental polishing materials and their uses.
 2-6.
 Identify the characteristics of dental gold alloy.
 2-7.
 Identify the types of gold alloys used in dentistry.

-SUGGESTION After studying the assignment, complete the

-exercises of this lesson.
-These exercises will help you

-to achieve the lesson objectives.
+SUGGESTION at the studying the assignment, complete the exercises e end of this lesson.
+These exercises will help you hieve the lesson objectives.

+LESSON 2